Yacht Club Terrace

 No analysis available

-Hot water is not supported as an included maintenance item for this building.
-The MLS sample is consistent at 0/20 for HOTWAT, and many listings include WTRHTR, which is a strong signal that hot water is unit-supplied.
-Current remarks do not provide any evidence of building-paid hot water.
+Hot water does not appear to be included in the maintenance fee for this building.
+The MLS sample is unanimous at 0/20 for HOTWAT, and many listings note WTRHTR/in-unit water heaters, which is a strong indicator against building-provided hot water.
+The public remarks do not contain any clear contrary evidence.

 No analysis available